They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 A healthy long-term relationship requires you to maintain your self-identity.
 Use this time to catch up on the things you neglected while you were in a relationship.
 Plus, if you're having existential thoughts like "can you ever stop loving someone?" then hobbies will be the perfect distraction.

-Consider taking up new hobbies and interests.
-Be open to meeting different people and experiencing new things.
+Remember to stay open to meeting different people and experiencing new things.
 This will increase your desirability and make you a better version of the person your ex fell in love with in the first place.